 Did you know that the most common disease among children and teens is tooth decay?
 Worse than that, the CDC reports that nearly 20% of children’s cavities are left untreated.
 As parents, we understand how hard it is to keep your child accountable for menial tasks like brushing teeth, but the fact is these habits are necessary for preventing harmful, painful cavities.
 To keep your kids cavity-free, here are 6 steps you can start implementing early on.

-Visit the pediatric dentist by age one.
+Visit the pediatric dentist in Katy by age one.

 According to the American Academy of Pediatric Dentists, parents should find their child a dental home at the emergence of the first tooth or by age one, whichever comes first.
 This allows the dentist to establish a trusting relationship with the patient early on and being a pattern of regular visits.
 Oftentimes, many children’s first visit to the pediatric dentist is scheduled because a problem already exists.
 This can lead to dental anxiety, especially if the child has been exposed to media that portrays the dentist negative.